nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Talk to the guy beside the swimming pool dude and start shopping
     * 1 Diminish
-    * 1 Magnify (Sell Panacea if necessary)
+    * 1 Magnify (Sell 2 Panacea if necessary)
   * Talk to the Swimming Pool Guy and buy all the Capsules you can afford.
   * Put Glenn in first while running out.
   * Head to Mt.
 Pyre

 ### Mt.
 Pyre

   * Put Glenn in first while running if you haven't done so.
-Do a Menu **after** you crossed the Menu.
+Do a Menu **after** you crossed the Lava.
   * Menu - Equip
     * Serge - Remove All Accessories (Press Left and Triangle)
-    * Glenn - Dragoon's Honor - Dragoon's Gauntlet - Power Glove (if you have it)
+    * Glenn - Dragoon's Gauntlet - Power Glove (if you have it)
-    * **Optional:** Leena can have Dragoon's Honor if low on Magic.
+    * Leena - Dragoon's Honor (Replace Ivory Helmet if you're full)
   * Menu - Allocate Elements
     * **Press Triangle and select Healing and Supplemental first**
     * Glenn
-      * Level 1 - Remove Strengthen
+      * Level 1 - Remove Strengthen, TurnBlue Stays, Replace Revive with AquaBeam
       * Level 4 - Magnify / **Panacea x5**
-      * Level 5 - Anything (You just need a placeholder, this has no particular use aside from this)
     * Leena
-      * Level 3 - BushBasher
-      * Level 4 - Photonbeam
       * Level 5 - Anything (You just need a placeholder, this has no particular use aside from this)
     * Serge
+      * Leve 2 - Revive, Cure, [ Leave Element Slot Blank ], Medicine
-      * Level 1 - Strengthen
+      * Level 1 - Strengthen, TurnBlue, Genius, AquaBeam
-      * Level 4 - BushBasher
+      * Level 4 - AquaBall, BushBasher
   * Menu - Use Elements
     * Capsule Everyone.
   * Head up to the ladder.